zubair1024/zubair1024.github.io/_posts/2017-04-16-apache-hide-git.md

 RedirectMatch 404 /\.git
 {% endhighlight %}

 Then reload apache and viola!
 All git related files in any subdirectories are now hidden from prying eyes.
+I don't know what to do here.
+There have been so many changes that there could be anything happening to us.

+# life is Short
+### I don't know what do with it